Booking Class Realignment- Delta adds "S" Class

 - eNCI upgrade certificate (SY)

-- If you have not already received them, updated fare class grids and point-of-sale program documents for agencies, will be electronically distributed to agencies in the near future
+- Updated fare class grids and point-of-sale program documents for agencies, were electronically distributed to agencies

 - The Main Cabin fare basis code first letter will not change; however, the seventh letter will change from ‘C’ to ‘I’ for ‘S’ class bookings.
 Ex: MAUQA0IL

 - Corporate agreements do not need to be updated as discounts are applied based on the first letter of the fare basis code.

 Pricing a Delta Comfort+ fare in 'S' Class

 When booking and pricing a Delta Comfort+ fare in the GDS for Transatlantic and Transpacific markets, travel agents will need to book a customer’s reservation into ‘S’ class and use a “price as booked” entry.
 The lowest available Delta Comfort+ fare will be offered in ‘S’ class, if available.
 Travel agents should not use a “price as lowest fare and rebook” entry to price the itinerary, because the reservation is booked in ‘S’ class, this entry will rebook the customer into a lower Main Cabin fare and remove them from Delta Comfort+.
 If ‘S’ is not available or there are no fares in ‘S’ class, the travel agent should rebook into ‘W’ class which is the higher of the two Delta Comfort+ fares and use the "price as booked" entry.